 such personal data should only be disclosed to third parties after obtaining consent from a parent or legal guardian or where disclosure is authorised by law.
 Third parties do not include agents or others who provide technical or operational support to the marketer and who do not use or disclose children’s personal data for any other purpose.

-relevant information pertaining to the collection and processing of personal data from children, should be communicated in an age-appropriate way to the child..
+relevant information pertaining to the collection and processing of personal data from children, should be communicated in an age-appropriate way to the child.

 where consent is needed from parents or legal guardians concerning the provision and collection of personal data of a child, clear options for how to give consent should be provided, along with information on what data will be collected and how it will be used.